CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Syntax: .byte ABS-EXPR,....

 Emit byte values.
-If any expression is empty then an assembler stores 0 and warns about empty expression.
-If expression will give a value that can not be stored in byte then an assembler warn about that.
+If any expression is empty then the assembler stores 0 and warns about empty expression.
+If expression will give a value that can not be stored in byte then the assembler warn about that.

 ### .data